eatulrajput/git-cmds/README.md

    git config --global user.name "Your Name"
    ```

-- How to check the configuration settings:
+### How to check the configuration settings:
 ```bash
    git config --list
    ```

-- How to start
+### How to start
+- First check the status of file: It will tell you about the files status either about changes or about initalised for git or not
 ```bash
    git status
    ```